 #2 Fire Station #9 & #11

 Fire Station #11, located in downtown El Paso is so scary that some firefighters have difficulty sleeping over.
-The fire station is said to be so haunted that firefighters have reported beds shaking in the middle of the night, and covers pulled off when they sleep and feeling the presence of someone looming over them of whoever haunts the fire station.
+The fire station is said to be so haunted that firefighters have reported beds shaking in the middle of the night, covers pulled off when they sleep, and feeling the presence of someone looming over them of whoever haunts the fire station.

 #3 Concordia Cemetery

 Another of the most haunted hot spots in the city is Concordia Cemetery, known for its bevy of paranormal activity.
 Steeped in history and dating back to the mid-1850s, Concordia Cemetery is estimated to hold over 60,000 gravesites with many Buffalo Soldiers, Chinese railroad workers, Freemasons, and the burial place of the Old West lawmen and several gunslingers, including John Wesley Hardin.
-One of the most curious haunted stories is that of a dark ghostly figure that has been captured in photos over the last few years at Concordia Cemetery.
+One of the most curious haunted stories is that of a dark ghostly figure captured in photos over the last few years at Concordia Cemetery.
 Some say the apparition may be an evil entity, time traveler, an interdimensional being, or an alien.
 Whatever you want to call it, the dark ghostly figure remains a mystery to this day.

 #4 Haunted Road